Switch to United States?

 This is the list of the most popular and well-known roulette strategies.
 We've also included a paid strategy we bought online, and one we devised ourselves.

 Roulette strategies are betting systems designed to beat the game and overcome the house edge.
-Most of the strategies listed below require you to raise or lower your bets based on the results of previous spins.
+In most of the strategies listed below:

 In the short term, they may.
 In the long term, though, they tend to fail.